Image of a hand typing on a calculator

 When do I have to fill out a SA108 form?

 You have to fill out an SA108 form if you have sold, disposed of, gifted or swapped an asset and you have made a profit after all deductions AND you are planning to submit a paper tax return.
-This could could be a second home, cryptocurrency, jewellery, shares or another asset included in the above list.
+This could be a second home, cryptocurrency, jewellery, shares or another asset included in the above list.
 The deadline for your SA108 form, and paper tax return, is 31st October.

 How do I apply for Capital Gains Tax refunds if I have overpaid?